ufal/UMR/doc/entities.md

 `railway-line`, `canal`, `building`, `theater`, `museum`, `palace`, `hotel`, `worship-place`, `market`, `sports-facility`, `park`, `zoo`, `amusement-park`.

+### social-group

+A large class with 6 types: `family`, `clan`, `ethnic-group`, `regional-group`, `religious-group`, `organization`.
+The common characteristic of all six is that they denote groups of people.
+In the case of `organization`, it also has a common property, set of activities, and usually also some kind of legal existence; this may also true to some extent about families and even clans, but typically not about the other types of groups.
+More importantly, an organization typically has a name that refers to the organization as a single entity _(IBM)_, while an ethnic group is often denoted by a plural form of a name that labels one member of the group _(Baskové,_ the plural of _Bask_ “(a) Basque (person)”).
+It is thus unclear whether and why these diverse types should be analyzed the same way.
+An ethnic group is more like a categorial named entity (see also `product`), it denotes people who share a language and/or some cultural and historical heritage.
+Similarly, religious groups is just a common label for people who share beliefs.
+Do we also want a “named entity” for races, or for tall/short/slim/fat people etc., or for people who share political views, or love for rock-and-roll, or anything else?

+#### organization

+A large type of the `social-group` class, see above for my doubts about its (dis)similarity to other types.
+There is much less doubt (than for the other types) that organizations are named entities, but the definition of the subtypes has to be clarified.
+The type has currently 11 subtypes: `international-organization`, `business`, `company`, `government-organization`, `political-organization`, `criminal-organization`, `armed-organization`, `academic-organization`, `association`, `sports-organization`, `religious-organization`.

+### nationality

+A separate top-level class.
+I do not understand why the authors did not make it a type of `social-group`, just like `ethnic-group` and `regional-group`, to which it is very close.
+For example, _Čech_ “Czech” can be, depending on context, any of the three: A member of the ethnic group (sharing the Czech language and traditions, including people who do not have Czech citizenship, as their ancestors left the country and settled abroad); a member of the nationality (having the citizenship of the Czech Republic, even if living abroad and/or having a mother tongue other than Czech);
+a member of a regional group, living in _Čechy_ “Bohemia” (as opposed to Moravia and Silesia, which are the other two parts of the country called _Česko_ “Czechia”).

 ### product

 This class is not listed in the current UMR guidelines, which seems to be a gap that has to be patched.
 The current